 R Shiny Application

-While lrd was initially designed as a package to be used within the R command environment, we recognized the need for an easy to access option that can be used independent of R. As such, we have also developed a Shiny application that provides researchers with a programming-free alternative to using this tool that can be operated using basic Excel skills.
+While lrd was initially designed as a package to be used within the R command environment, we recognized the need for an easy to access option that can be used independent of R. As such, we have developed a Shiny application that provides researchers with a programming-free alternative to using this tool that can be operated using basic Excel skills.
 Furthermore, because this application is web based (available at https://npm27.shinyapps.io/lrd_shiny/), no software downloads are required.
 The lrd Shiny application is structured as a series of tabs.
 Upon opening the application, you will be directed to the Information Tab (see Figure 1).
 From here, the menu on the left can be used to navigate to the appropriate scoring task.
 Selecting a task will open a new tab in which the data and answer key can be uploaded, and other parameters can be set.
 For all scoring tasks, data will need to be structured in long-format, and the Arrange Data tab can be used prior to scoring to first convert wide-format data into the appropriate format.
-Additionally, each of the three scoring tabs provides options for downloading scored output for use in R, SPSS, Excel, or other analyses programs.
+Additionally, each of the three scoring tabs provides options for downloading scored output for use in R, SPSS, Excel, or other programs.
 In the following sections, we provide detailed explanations for each of the three scoring tabs.

 Cued Recall Tab

-When using the Shiny application to score cued recall data, the uploaded dataset needs to be arranged in long format and must contain the following columns: A unique participant identifier, participant responses, trial number for each recall trial.
-Additionally, cued recall scoring requires an answer key and trial identifier for each key item (such as a trial number).
+When using the Shiny application to score cued-recall data, the uploaded dataset needs to be arranged in long format and must contain the following columns: A unique participant identifier, participant responses, and a trial number for each recall trial.
+Additionally, cued-recall scoring requires an answer key and trial identifier for each key item (such as a trial number).
 If the answer key is embedded in the original participant data, simply upload the participant data in the answer file section.
 Finally, the dataset being scored may contain other columns (e.g., such as those denoting experimental conditions, demographics, etc.), which can be selected using the “group by” option.
 Figure 2 (top panel) displays the cued recall tab following data upload.
 The Check Your Data box can be used to determine that the data was uploaded correctly.
 The rio library is used to import data and generally provides a correct interpretation of the data, but errors can occur, generally with data that does not have a clear column header row (Becker et al., 2021).

 After uploading both the dataset and answer key, the Scoring Set Up box can be used to indicate the columns for each relevant argument, the scoring cutoff, and the ability to provide z-scores for outliers.
-Consistent with the R package, the scoring denotes the Levenshtein distance between the participant response and key item and represents the total number of insertions, deletions, and substitutions one might need to convert the given response to the answer key.
+Like the R package, the scoring denotes the Levenshtein distance between the participant response and key item and represents the total number of insertions, deletions, and substitutions one might need to convert the given response to the answer key.
 Therefore, a selection of 1 represents a one letter difference between the response item and the key, while a selection 5 represents 5 changes.